African-American Children’s Illustrated Literature

 Traveling Panel Exhibition

-Thanks to a generous grant from the Martha Holden Jennings Foundation in Cleveland, OH, the Richard and Carole Cocks Art Museum at Miami University is pleased to bring the content of the original exhibition to elementary schools, public libraries and other educational institutions.
+Thanks to a generous grant from the Martha Holden Jennings Foundation in Cleveland, OH, the Richard and Carole Cocks Art Museum at Miami University is pleased to bring the content of the original exhibition to elementary and middle schools, public libraries and other educational institutions.
 The 5 sets of the Traveling Panel Exhibition will support the introduction of educational resources and programming opportunities surrounding the contextualization of African-American children’s picture books.

 For the first time, African-American children’s illustrated literature is the focus of a museum exhibition featuring art produced for book illustrations.
 The presentation of this genre offers a lens into the cultural, historical, and social makeup of African-American cultural identity, while also shedding light on the long neglected world of African-American authors and illustrators in the pantheon of children’s literature.
 Telling A People’s Story addresses:

 - The presentation of African-American identity and history in a creative, educational and respectful manner.